awesomeeng/awesome-server/docs/API.md

 <a name="AwesomeServer"></a>

 ## AwesomeServer
-AwesomeServer is a customizable API Server framework for Enterprise Ready nodejs applications.
+AwesomeServer is a customizable API Server framework for enterprise nodejs applications.
 It is an easy to setup HTTP or HTTPS or HTTP/2 server allowing you to provide flexible routing and controllers for responding to incoming requests in a consistent, repeatable fashion.